 In this tutorial, you will learn all about the container pattern, and how you can apply it to improve the design for your ReactJS applications.
 The container pattern should separate your components into smaller chunks and it should also promote re-use.
 The aim of applying the container pattern is to make components simpler.
 Simple components are desirable for several reasons.
-Keeping components simple basically means the application will be easier to maintain.
-First, designing a component to do one thing well, will increase the chances that it can be reused.
+First, the application will be easier to maintain.
+Secondly, designing a component to do one thing well, will increase the chances that it can be reused.
 The more re-use you can get from a component the less code you will need to write.
-Second, simple components are usually easier to test.
+Finally, simple components are usually easier to test.

-Title does is render some HTML based on some received props being passed in.
-The 'TitleContainer' is the component that does the work. it gets the data from the API, filters it, etc..
+Title does is render some HTML based on the props being passed in.
+The 'TitleContainer' is the component that does the work.
+It gets the data from the API, filters it, etc...
 You may think that creating two components is a lot of work for little benefit.
-Consistently following this pattern when building your application will add simplicity to your application.
-Following the pattern usually means a little high development cost up-front, however, it usually saves a lot of time when you write your tests.
+Consistently following this pattern when building your application will add simplicity to your design.
+Following the pattern usually takes a little higher development cost up-front, however, it usually saves a lot of time when you write your tests.
 It will also prevent you from having to write very similar components to render out similar HTML with different data sources.
 If you use Redux you will bump into the container pattern frequently.
 A very crude example of how Redux uses the container pattern with the 'Title' component would be:

-connected object hides the logic for the component to interact with the Redux store.
+connected object hides the logic from the component that wants to interact with the Redux store.
 The container pattern is simply a way of writing your code so the presentation code and the logic are in different components.
-That's all there is to understanding the container pattern, enjoy!
+That's all there is to understanding the container pattern.
+Happy Coding!